 Diversity of both materials and ideas can be hard to find in today’s mainstream fashion and textile industry, which is dominated by a large volume of similar, ready-made products in a limited range of fibre types.
 In 2010, cotton and polyester alone accounted for almost 85% of the world’s fibre production; a percentage that is increasing year-on-year.
 The total area of land dedicated to growing cotton hasn’t changed significantly in the last eighty years: in that time output has tripled.
 How does that work?
 Well, it can largely be attributed to the application of fertilizers and pesticides – some of which are classified as ‘highly hazardous’.
 The effects of such applications are well-documented and strongly correlated with a range of nasty environmental impacts including: reduced soil fertility; loss of biodiversity; water pollution; pesticide-related problems including resistance; and severe health problems relating to exposure to acutely toxic pesticides.
-They also contaminate groundwater, accelerating the growth of aquatic plants and algae to the extent that the water is deoxygenated and can no longer support animal life.
+Moreover, they also contaminate groundwater, accelerating the growth of aquatic plants and algae to the extent that the water is deoxygenated and can no longer support animal life.
 More water problems include the highly irrigated land that cotton agriculture is associated with, the most infamous case being the ‘drying up’ of the Aral sea, after water was diverted from two feeding rivers to irrigate cotton plants.

 We use diversity materials in an effort to temper the dominance of fibres like polyester and cotton, so that alternative, more resource-friendly and culturally responsive fibres can begin to flourish.
 Favouring alternatives such as organic cotton, flax, hemp and lyocell that reduce pesticides, naturally increase land yield, as well as reduce water use.
 Similarly, a step away from polyester towards biodegradable fibres such as wool would reduce our dependency on petrochemical products, including oil.
 The cultivation and usage of diverse fibres has the potential to turn them into the majority, which would serve our material needs more efficiently.
 Not only that, it could lead to more varied and locally sensitive agriculture, more regional fibres, more local jobs, and healthier, more socially robust environments.